 - 1 cup fresh baby spinach leaves

-In a large skillet over medium-high, add in olive oil, chicken thighs, and onion and cook for 5 minutes, cooking chicken on each side to brown.
-Season thighs and onions with 2 tsp kosher salt and 1 tsp black pepper.
+- In a large skillet over medium-high, add in olive oil, chicken thighs, and onion and cook for 5 minutes, cooking chicken on each side to brown.
+Season thighs and onions with 2 teaspoon kosher salt and 1 teaspoon black pepper.

 Another amazing pasta dish?
 This short rib bolognese.
 It's slow cooked and to die for!

 Or for a rich and decadent weeknight pasta indulgence, check out pasta carbonara.
 A pasta dish with garlic, a creamy sauce, and BACON!

 Eden Westbrook is the recipe developer, writer, and photographer behind Sweet Tea and Thyme.
 A classically trained chef, Eden has inspired home cooks into the kitchen with cultural comfort foods, easy family-friendly eats and sweets, and glorious spreads for date night and entertaining since 2015.

 That looks delicious!
 I love the way those noodles look too.
 I'll have to try this recipe!

 This looks fantastic!!
 I'm lactose-intolerant but I imagine almond milk would be a good substitution!